English | Lietuviškai

 3. Login / Logout

-Immediately after the Peropesis operating system was loaded, the called login program must be visible on the screen.
+Immediately after the Peropesis operating system was loaded, login program must be visible on the screen.
 The login program is used to log in to the system.
 Logging in to the system means creating a user session.
 This chapter provides instructions on how to create a new and end an existing user session.
 This chapter also discusses how to reboot or completely shut down the Peropesis operating system.

 3.1 Login